Need some destination inspiration for Portugal? Here’s my guide to 37 of the must visit landmarks in Portugal.

-Portugal is an incredibly beautiful and engaging country, with a diverse range of breathtaking travel options and destinations.
-From north to south, Portugal offers exciting vintage-y cites, eye popping landscapes, beautiful azulejo-clad churches, and important historic landmarks.
-There's something for every taste.
+Portugal is an incredibly beautiful and ancient country, with a diverse range of breathtaking travel options and destinations.
+From north to south, Portugal offers up exciting vintage-y cites, eye popping landscapes, beautiful azulejo-clad churches, and important historic landmarks.
+There’s something for every taste.

-Many of them are UNESCO World Heritage sites.
+Many of these historic landmarks in Portugal are UNESCO World Heritage sites.
 As you might expect, most of them are concentrated in and around Lisbon and Porto.
-You can use this Portugal travel guide to fashion your own Portugal bucket list or road trip itinerary to match your preferences, choosing among Portugal's myriad cultural attractions.

-Let's get down to business.
-We'll travel through Portugal, visiting the most iconic destinations, soaking up the culture and must see sites along the way.
+Let’s get down to business.
+We’ll travel through Portugal, visiting the country’s most iconic landmarks.

 1. Carmo Convent, Lisbon

-Carmo Convent is probably Lisbon's best historic site.
-It's an open air memorial to the worst day of Lisbon’s history, when the 1755 earthquake demolished much of the city.
+Carmo Convent is probably Lisbon’s best historic landmark.
+It’s an open air memorial to the worst day of Lisbon’s history, when the 1755 earthquake demolished much of the city.